Fresh protest draws Russians out against Kremlin 'repression' | DW | 29.09.2019

 Thousands of Russians on Sunday chanted "Let them go" during a protest in central Moscow demanding the release of opposition activists jailed recently for dissent.

 Demonstrators demanded a halt to the "repression" of anti-government politicians and activists after some received sentences of up to four years.
-Some attendees held up photos of those being held.
+Many attendees held up photos of those being incarcerated.

-Some are sentenced for taking part in illegal protests this summer, others are being prosecuted for crimes such as violence against police officers, which protesters say are trumped up.
+Those detained were sentenced for taking part in illegal protests during the northern hemisphere summer, others are being prosecuted for crimes such as violence against police officers, which protesters say are trumped up.

 Authorities said some 20,000 people took part in Sunday's rally, which was authorized by the mayor's office.
 There were no arrests.